Remote sensing and spatial analysis reveal unprecedented cyanobacteria bloom dynamics associated with elephant mass mortality

 Abstract

-The 2020 mass mortality of 350 African elephants (Loxodonta africana) in Botswana sparked global concern.
-These deaths have been linked to cyanobacterial toxins (cyanotoxins) in local watering holes (pans), but evidence remains inconclusive.
-Our study presents the first detailed spatial analysis that explores the relationship between the ecohydrology of 3,389 regional pans with the locations of deceased elephants.
-Our findings reveal a significant difference in the distribution of fresh versus older elephant carcasses (p < 0.001), suggesting that the die-off event deviates from typical regional patterns of elephant deaths.
-We identified twenty pans near the sites of fresh carcasses that experienced more phytoplankton (microalgae or cyanobacteria) bloom events in 2020 (n = 123) compared to the previous 3 years combined (n = 23), exhibiting the highest average phytoplankton biomass of the period 2015-2023 (Normalised Difference Chlorophyll Index > 0.2; p < 0.001).
-These findings suggest a high risk and likelihood of cyanotoxins as the poisoning source.
-Our spatial analysis indicates elephants walked an average of 16.5 km (± 6.2 km) and died within 88 hours (± 33 hours) from initial exposure, offering metrics that were previously unknown for elephants.
-This study presents important new evidence that implicates cyanobacterial toxicity in the 2020 mass die-off and provides a general framework for investigation of future mortality events of large mammals.
-We underscore the need to integrate spatial analysis and ecohydrological assessments to better monitor and mitigate animal mortality events and inform conservation strategies.
+The 2020 mass mortality of 350 African elephants (Loxodonta africana) in Botswana sparked global concern, with cyanotoxins in watering holes (pans) being a suspected cause, though evidence remains inconclusive.
+Combining remote sensing and spatial analysis, we examined the relationship between the ecohydrology of ~3,000 pans and the locations of deceased elephants.
+Our analysis revealed a significant difference in the spatial distribution of fresh versus decayed carcasses (p < 0.001), indicating that the die-off deviated from typical regional elephant mortality patterns.
+We identified 20 pans near fresh carcasses that experienced increased cyanobacteria bloom events in 2020 (n = 123) compared to the previous 3 years combined (n = 23), exhibiting the highest average phytoplankton biomass of the period 2015-2023 (Normalised Difference Chlorophyll Index > 0.2).
+These findings suggest a heightened risk and likelihood of cyanotoxin presence in these pans.
+Elephants were estimated to have walked 16.5 km (± 6.2 km) and died within 88 hours (± 33 hours) of exposure.
+Our study provides evidence that cyanobacterial toxicity could be a contributing factor to the 2020 die-off, while also considering other potential causes, and offers a general framework for investigation of future mortality events.
+We underscore the need to integrate spatial analysis and regional ecohydrological assessments to monitor and mitigate animal mortality events and inform conservation strategies.

 DOI